 If you look around at the best hand-made charts today – created by the likes of the FT, New York Times and FiveThirtyEight – many of them no longer feature a legend.
-Instead, the text in the title is colorised such that a legend isn’t necessary.
-You can now do this in Flourish with one click!
+Instead, the text in the title is colorized such that a legend isn’t necessary.
+You can now do this in Flourish with just a few steps!

 Why would you want to do this?
 At the risk of attracting the ire of visualization experts everywhere, I’m going to do my best to convince you that using your header as a legend is often the best option.

-Let’s say you have a simple dot plot, like this one showing the difference in vote share between the Democratic candidates for governor and US senator in Texas.
+Let’s say you have a simple dot plot, like this one showing the difference in vote share between the Democratic candidates for governor and US senator in the 2018 Texas election.

 The first thing to consider is whether this chart needs a legend at all.
 You might be able to guess which color corresponds to which candidate.
 But you could also accidentally – and incorrectly – associate O’Rourke with the dots on the left and Valdez with the dots on the right because of the order in which their names appear in the the header.
 At this point Flourish gives you a few different options.

 You could label each dot, but this isn’t very clear and feels unnecessarily repetitive.
-Even,when you label just the first two, as shown below, it looks messy and clutters up the main part of the chart.
+Even when you label just the first two, as shown below, it looks messy and clutters up the main part of the chart.
 This option also relies on legend texts being short, which isn’t always the case.

 You could also rely on Flourish’s popup feature, but that requires someone to hover or click on the dots to get essential information, which they might not want or realize they’re supposed to do.
 (It’s also a pain on mobile!)
 Hiding away key information in popups is generally avoided for this exact reason.